I make these Seasoned Potato Wedges weekly at home! They stay moist and fluffy on the inside without any FLIPPING required!

 - Cut each half into thirds or quarters or eights if they are really large potatoes.

-- Season your potato wedges with extra virgin olive oil and spices.
-I love tossing potato wedges in a blend of salt, pepper, garlic powder, onion powder and oregano.
+I like to add a blend of salt, pepper, garlic powder, onion powder and oregano.
 Smoked paprika is also a great addition!
+Add oil with your seasning.

 🥔 Wedge Tip* Throw your wedges along with the olive oil and spices in a Ziploc gallon sized bag and shake it to quickly coat or even marinate overnight!

-📃 NOTE: You can print exact quantities with detailed instructions below!
+📃 NOTE: Recipe card with exact quantities and detailed instructions are below!
+Print it out for later!

 Other Seasoning Options